 - Be unfit for today's demanding web.

-The answer, the solution is to choose differently.
-Think differently.
-You need:
+The answer, the solution is to choose differently, think differently.
+Especially helpful are:

 - Access to the right skills.